-A: Yes, official standardized test scores are matched by name and date of birth and will be uploaded to your application after it is submitted.
+A: Yes, official standardized test scores can by matched at any point in the application process, whether the application is complete and submitted or incomplete and unsubmitted.
+Test scores are matched by name and date of birth and will be uploaded to your application after it is submitted.
 The electronic letters of recommendation are automatically linked to your application whether the application is submitted or not.
 You may return to your online application at any time to verify the status of test scores and letters of recommendation.

 Q: How does a recommender receive the request for a letter of recommendation?

 A: The applicant must first enter the recommender’s name and contact email address into a form in the application.
 You may add as many as five recommenders; three are required.

 The recommender (or recommendation service, such as Interfolio) will receive an email providing secure access to the recommendation form and instructions to complete the recommendation electronically.
 Please note that as soon as a recommender is added to an application, he or she will receive this email.
 Applicants should only add recommenders when they are prepared for this email to be sent, and for a recommendation to be submitted for that application.